SharonaBadloe/Traditional-and-Neural-Semantic-Role-Labeling/README.md

 ### 3.Description of classification task for argument classification
 ### 4.Features

 The following table gives an overview of all the features selected in order to carry out the semantic role labeling task.
+The procedure of implementing the features as well as the motivation behind the selction will be described in greater detail in the following sections.

 | Baseline Features       | Dataset Features          | Advanced Features  |
 | :-------------: |:-------------:| :-----:|